-arrive on La Gomera: Thursday, January 9, 2020
+arrive on La Gomera: Monday, January 22

-depart from Tenerife: Friday, January 24, 2020
+depart from Tenerife: Wednesday, January 31

-cost estimate per-person (USD)
+approximate costs per-person (USD)

 Your airfare will depend on the airline you choose and when you purchase.
 The accuracy of our estimates for accommodation and rental car will depend on ever-fluctuating exchange rates.
 Our scout fee will not change.

 Tell us you’re interested.
 We’ll send questions about your hiking experience and fitness level.
-If you and we agree you can comfortably handle the hiking in the Canary Islands, please send us $1700 per person via e-mail transfer to secure space.
-This scout-fee is due Wednesday, July 10, 2019.
-The sooner you commit, the sooner we can establish a full group of eight or nine hikers, giving everyone ample time to confidently reserve flights.
+If you and we agree you can comfortably handle the hiking in the Canary Islands, we'll tell you the scout-fee amount due in August, 2024.
+The sooner you commit, the sooner we can establish our group of hikers, giving everyone ample time to confidently reserve flights.
 Bear in mind, connections from mainland Europe to Tenerife are limited.
 Yet Tenerife is a popular European getaway destination.
 So we must all book early to ensure we can meet our scheduling needs.
 Plus, the sooner we have a committed group, the more seats will be available on inter-island flights, which each of us must reserve for ourselves.

-We recommend you allow a full day to rest after arriving on Tenerife (TFN) and before ying to La Gomera (GMZ), where our group will convene.
+We recommend you allow a full day to rest after arriving on Tenerife (TFN) and before flying to La Gomera (GMZ), where our group will convene.
 From Tenerife’s north airport, near the city of Santa Cruz de Tenerife, it’s a ten-minute taxi ride to San Cristóbal de La Laguna, where we recommend you stop over.

 Your other option for inter-island travel is Fred Olsen Ferries (www. fredolsen.es/en), which has a good reputation.
 But travel time is longer on the water than in the air, and the logistics (port locations, rental- car pick-up / drop-off, etc.) aren’t as convenient as when you fly.
 Based on all the seamless, flying/driving transitions we've experienced, we recommend you fly.